ebatty/MathToolsforNeuroscience/README.md

 Video links below will take you to youtube, tutorial links will open Google colab notebooks.

-**The Week 1 videos are a little rough as of now (steep learning curve) so bear with it and they'll get better!**
+**The Week 1 videos are a little rough as of now (steep learning curve) but bear with it and they get better!**

 | Topic | Content | Content description |
 |--|----------------------|---------------|